Wasgau: Settlement

 About 237,000 inhabitants live in the Palatine Forest-North Vosges Biosphere Reserve, spread over 215 municipalities.
 With a total area of 3,105 km2 this gives a population density of slightly more than 76 inhabitants per km2.
 On the German side, the density is higher, with an average of 89 inhabitants per km2, but, on the French side, it drops to just 59 inhabitants per km2.
 The biosphere reserve includes not only the actual forest-covered mountains, but also densely populated areas along the edge of the Rhine Graben and the Westrich Plateau.
 If these areas are excluded to leave the area of the actual natural region itself, the population density is only about 20-30 inhabitants per km2 (e.g. 24 inhabitants per km2 in Phillipsbourg in Canton de Bitche) which, for Central Europe, are extremely low values.
 For example, the population density for the whole of Germany is 229 persons per km2.
 Similarly, the number of settlements is lower in the natural region; the German part of the Wasgau has only about 50 and the French part, about 40, i.e. a total of about 90 communities.
 These relatively small settlements only occupy 5% of the total area, and are surrounded by vast, desolate forests (some 70-90 % of the total land area), and lie mainly in the valleys and on the plateaux of the low mountain range.
-Exceptions are upland villages such as Climbach in the eastern Hochwald, Lviv in the Palatinate and in Lorraine, and, in the southwest, the tourist destination of La Petite-Pierre; the latter settlements being in the high, plateau-like, transition region between the red sandstone landscape of the Wasgau and the limestone formations of the Westrich Plateau.
+Exceptions are upland villages such as Climbach in the eastern Hochwald, Lemberg in the Palatinate and in Lorraine, and, in the southwest, the tourist destination of La Petite-Pierre; the latter settlements being in the high, plateau-like, transition region between the red sandstone landscape of the Wasgau and the limestone formations of the Westrich Plateau.

 Other, larger settlements on the German side are Annweiler am Trifels, Dahn and Hauenstein.
 On the French, in addition to the aforementioned places, are the villages of Lembach, Obersteinbach, Niedersteinbach and Wingen-sur-Moder.
 The eastern edge of the range includes the settlements of Albersweiler and Bad Bergzabern in the Palatinate, and Wissembourg, Niederbronn-les-Bains, Ingwiller and Saverne in Alsace.
 In the southwest to northwest running strip on the edge of the Wasgau lie the settlements of Phalsbourg and Bitche in Lorraine, and Eppenbrunn and Pirmasens in the Palatinate, the last-named being the largest town on the edge of the Wasgau.